KhronosGroup/Vulkan-Guide/chapters/extensions/external.md

 - `VK_KHR_external_semaphore_win32`
 - `VK_ANDROID_external_memory_android_hardware_buffer`

-This seems like a lot so let's break it down little by little
+This seems like a lot so let's break it down little by little.

 # Capabilities